anoopemacs/class-javascript-objects/README.md

 **What's in this class?**

-* <a href="https://www.eventedmind.com/classes/javascript-objects/introduction" target="_blank">Introduction: JavaScript Objects</a> -
+* <a href="https://www.eventedmind.com/classes/javascript-objects/introduction" target="_blank">Introduction: JavaScript Objects</a> - Let's review what will be covered in this class.

 * <a href="https://www.eventedmind.com/classes/javascript-objects/what-are-objects" target="_blank">What are Objects?</a> - In this video I'll introduce the object data type and object properties.
 Then I'll show you how you can visualize objects and containers or tables of property keys and values.